 15. In Grades 9-12, a numerical average is determined by the teacher, at the end of each nine (9) week grading period and the corresponding letter grade (as determined by the grading scale in subsection V.D.1.) is recorded on the report card.
 If a semester exam is given, the numerical exam score is also converted to the corresponding letter grade as determined by the grading scale in subsection V.D.1.
-To determine the final grade, the numerical grades are averaged together, as outlined two paragraphs above, and numerical average will be converted to the corresponding letter grade from the grading scale, and reported on the report card.
+To determine the final grade, the numerical grades are averaged together, as outlined in subsection V.C.14, and the numerical average will be converted to the corresponding letter grade from the grading scale, and reported on the report card.